 The best rides for kids at Silver Dollar City

-Our favorite Silver Dollar City attraction was Tom & Huck’s RiverBlast.
-This ride is often overlooked for the American Plunge or Lost River of the Ozarks water rides.
+Our favorite attraction was Tom & Huck’s RiverBlast.
+This ride is often overlooked for the American Plunge.
 We got head-to-toe drenched on RiverBlast.
-The others left us with only damp rear ends from sitting in puddles from the last rides’ splashing.
+The other left us with only damp rear ends from sitting in puddles from the last rides’ splashing.

 The Frisco Silver Dollar Steam Train is a family-friendly roll through the entire park.
 One thing to keep in mind with this one that we were not aware of is that there is a skit in the middle of the ride that lasts ten or so minutes.
 The train comes to a full stop and it was difficult to keep our youngest son (then six months old) entertained during the skit, which has mild gun violence that might scare your little ones.
 All in all this was a nice way cool down and rest your feet while seeing the layout of most of the park.

 TravelingMom Tip: Don’t miss checking out the demonstrating craftsmen!
 Take time to visit the resident craftsmen (over 100 of them), they will educate your kids about blacksmithing, candle making, glass blowing and so much more!
 You’ll feel like a time traveler that stepped back into the 1800’s as you watch these demonstrations.

 Rides to Skip if you have younger kids

 Have your kids measured at the The Official Measuring Station when you first get to the park.
 They’ll measure your child’s height and give you a free wristband with contact information should you get separated.
 You also get a little printout that says which rides are off-limits for their size so you can avoid those (and avoid meltdowns.)